Loading chat...

 -

-Prohibits persons in St. Mary's County from standing in roadways, shoulders, median dividers, or intersections that the county or a municipal corporation has designated as "inherently dangerous"
+Prohibits persons in St. Mary's County from standing in roadways, shoulders, median dividers, or intersections that the county or municipal corporations have designated as "inherently dangerous"

 -